Cash-out

 Merchant Category Code (MCC)

-A 4-digit code designated by a Credit Card company that lists a merchant’s product, service, or line of business.
+A 4-digit code designated by a credit card company that lists a merchant’s product, service, or line of business.

 MOTO

+MOTO (Mail Order Telephone Order) transactions involve an order for goods or services received by mail, fax or telephone.
 MOTO is great for merchant businesses that invoice their clients, and want to accept card payments over the phone, by mail, fax, email or through a mobile device.

 Some industries that could benefit from MOTO include medical or specialist practitioners, universities, schools, not for profit organisations, call centres, small retail stores with no shop front, sporting and social clubs, tradespeople and suppliers, wholesales businesses and professional services.